Walter Reed Army Medical Center: Walter Reed General Hospital and WRAMC

-Congressional legislation appropriated $192,000 for the construction of Walter Reed General Hospital (WRGH, now known as "Building 1"), and the first ten patients were admitted on May 1, 1909.
+Congressional legislation appropriated $192,000 for the construction of Walter Reed General Hospital (WRGH, now known as "Building 1").
+The firm of Marah & Peter did the architectural designs, and Cramp & Company was awarded the construction contract. was the Construction began in 1907.
+The first ten patients were admitted on 1 May 1909.
 Lieutenant Colonel William Cline Borden was the initiator, planner and effective mover for the creation, location, and first Congressional support of the Medical Center.
 Due to his efforts, the facility was nicknamed "Borden's Dream."

 In 1923, General John J. Pershing signed the War Department order creating the "Army Medical Center" (AMC) within the same campus as the WRGH.
 (At this time, the Army Medical School was relocated from 604 Louisiana Avenue and became the "Medical Department Professional Service School" (MDPSS) in the new Building 40.)
-Pershing lived at Walter Reed from 1944 until his death there July 15, 1948.
+Pershing lived at Walter Reed from 1944 until his death there 15 July 1948.

 In September 1951, "General Order Number 8" combined the WRGH with the AMC, and the entire complex of 100 rose-brick Georgian Revival style buildings was at that time renamed the "Walter Reed Army Medical Center" (WRAMC).
 In June 1955, the Armed Forces Institute of Pathology (AFIP) occupied the new Building 54 and, in November, what had been MDPSS was renamed the Walter Reed Army Institute of Research (WRAIR).
 1964 saw the birth of the Walter Reed Army Institute of Nursing (WRAIN).
-Former President Dwight D. Eisenhower died at WRAMC on March 28, 1969.
+Former President Dwight D. Eisenhower died at WRAMC on 28 March 1969.

 Starting in 1972, a huge new WRAMC building (Building 2) was constructed and made ready for occupation by 1977.
 WRAIR moved from Building 40 to a large new facility on the WRAMC Forest Glen Annex in Maryland in 1999.
 Subsequently, Building 40 was slated for renovation under an enhanced use lease by a private developer.

 In 2007, the University of Pennsylvania and WRAMC established a partnership whereby proton therapy technology would be available to treat United States military personnel and veterans in the Perelman Center for Advanced Medicine's new Roberts Proton Therapy Center.

 2007 neglect scandal

 In February 2007, The Washington Post published a series of investigative articles outlining cases of alleged neglect (physical deterioration of housing quarters outside hospital grounds, bureaucratic nightmares, etc.) at WRAMC as reported by outpatient soldiers and their families.
 A scandal and media furor quickly developed resulting in the firing of the WRAMC commanding general Maj.
 Gen. George W. Weightman, the resignation of Secretary of the Army Francis J. Harvey (reportedly at the request of Secretary of Defense Robert Gates), the forced resignation of Lt.
 Gen. Kevin C. Kiley, hospital commander from 2002 to 2004.
-Congressional committee hearings were called and numerous politicians weighed in on the matter including President George W. Bush, who had appointed Harvey, and Vice-President Dick Cheney.
+Congressional committee hearings were called and numerous politicians weighed in on the matter including President George W. Bush, who had appointed Harvey, and Vice-president Dick Cheney.
 Several independent governmental investigations are ongoing and the controversy has spread to other military health facilities and the Department of Veterans Affairs health care system.